l1jer/woocommerce-order-sync-pronto-api/INT Extension Descriptions.md

         - Start a 48-hour shipping timer:
           - **If order is marked "Shipped":**
             - Cancel the shipping timer.
-            - Record "Dealer" in a new "Shipping Responder" column on the Order page.
           - **If not shipped within 48 hours:**
             - Email `jhead@zerotech.com.au` and `jli@zerotech.com.au` alerting that the order was accepted but not shipped on time.
   - **On Email Failure:**